On the special identities of Gelfand--Dorfman algebras: On the Gr obner basis of the Gelfand--Dorfman operad with special identities

 The elements ({\em shuffle tree polynomials} \cite{bremner-dotsenko}) obtained generate the ideal of defining relations for the operad $\GD^f$, a quotient of $\mathcal{T}_{\Sha}(\mathcal{X})$.

 Calculating the Gr\"obner base of $\GD^f$ by means of the package \cite{DotsHij}, we get the following result for $\dim \GD(n)=\dim \GD^f(n)$.

 The first five terms of the sequence coincide with the number of certain planar graphs (see OEIS A322137, A291842).
 However, the sixth one is different.
 Finding a linear basis of the free $\GD$-algebra, or at least the sequence $\GD(n)$ is an interesting open problem.
-Note that the Poincar\'e series of this operad is not a rational function (the operad $\GD $ is not Koszul since so is $\Nov$ \cite{dzhuma1}).
+Note that the operad $\GD $ is not Koszul since so is $\Nov$ \cite{dzhuma1}.

 By Corollary \ref{cor:SGD-Var}, the class $\SGD$ is defined by identities.
 There should exist identities separating $\SGD$ from $\GD$, i.e., independent special identities of $\GD$-algebras.
 Let us consider the class of $\GD$-algebras with additional identities (\ref{eq:Spec1}) and (\ref{eq:Spec2}).
-Denote this class by $\wSGD$ (weak special Gelfand-Dorfman algebra).
+Denote this class by $\wSGD$ (weak special Gelfand--Dorfman algebra).

-As above, we may convert the defining relations of $\wSGD$ into shuffle tree polynomials adding the orbits of relations (\ref{eq:Spec1}) and (\ref{eq:Spec2}) to $\GD^f$.
+As above, we may convert the defining relations of $\wSGD$ into shuffle tree polynomials by adding the orbits of relations (\ref{eq:Spec1}) and (\ref{eq:Spec2}) to $\GD^f$.
 Namely, (\ref{eq:Spec1}) and (\ref{eq:Spec2}) give rise to the following elements of $\mathcal{T}_{\Sha}(\mathcal{X})$:

 and